 - .01 This method is only allowed if the other three methods are infeasible and one of the following apply: - a.
 Item is available from only one source, or - b.
-Item is public emergency and time does not allow for solicitation process, - c The Federal awarding agency authorize noncompetitive proposals, or - d.
-After solicitation, competition is determined inadequate. - e.
-After solicitation of a number of sources, competition is determined inadequate.
+Item is public emergency and time does not allow for solicitation process, - c.
+The Board of Directors and the Federal awarding agency authorize noncompetitive proposals, or - d.
+After solicitation, competition is determined inadequate.